Andrea Jenkins: Minneapolis city council

 Jenkins announced in December 2016 that she would run to represent Minneapolis's 8th Ward on the City Council.
 Glidden, who held the seat, announced that she would not run for reelection.
 Jenkins’ campaign slogan was "Leadership.
 Access.
 Equity."
 With Hayden Mora, Jenkins founded Trans United Fund, a political action committee (PAC) to aid transgender candidates.
 On November 7, 2017, Jenkins won the election with more than 70% of the vote.
 The Minneapolis City Council has only had six other Black members.
 During the 2017 election, three Black council members won their races.
 She was elected vice president of City Council by her fellow councilors shortly after her election.
 Since then, she has also served as chair of the new Race Equity Subcommittee and helped create a Racial Equity Community Advisory Committee consisting of city residents.

 The 8th Ward that Jenkins represents includes the 38th Street and Chicago Avenue intersection where George Floyd was murdered by a Minneapolis police officer on May 25, 2020.
 Despite initially supporting abolishment of the Minneapolis Police Department following the murder of George Floyd, Jenkins later decided, following a recent wave of shooting, that the police should and keep doing their work in the city.
 But she also said Minneapolis "should focus on creating more schools, housing and other services that prevent people from pursuing crime or turning to violence".

 Jenkins was reelected to the Minneapolis City Council in November 2021, and was named City Council President on January 10, 2022, in a unanimous vote.
+She is not seeking re-election in 2025 and plans to retire after her third term in office.